 The payment system is a combination of whatever purchase process you have in-game, the Steam billing web service, and a customer approval process.

 The purchase process occurs in the following sequence.
-Your customer always starts and completes his order in your game.
+Your user always starts and completes their order in your game.

 - When a user wishes to buy something in-game, your game sends a purchase request to your purchasing server.
 The purchasing server can be any service entity that your game system has for handling purchase requests.
 It could be a web server or your authentication system.
 The server will need to communicate with the Steam billing servers over HTTP.
 Your purchasing server can also request the user's country, language, and currency from the Steam billing servers.
 You can use this data to adjust your pricing as needed.

 - Your purchasing server then initiates a payment transaction on behalf of the client to the Steam web service.
 The request is a secure HTTP POST.
 The contents of this request include the user's metadata and a description and cost of each item that the user wishes to purchase.